 CARE, CHIEF OPERATIONS OFFICER

 Jen is the COO and Art Director for Illume Communications.
 As a highly organized logistics expert, she manages CARE’s staff and workflow.
+Jen studied studio art in school and has over 20 years experience in marketing and publishing as both a designer and a director.
 Aside from her visual communications and organizational skills, Jen brings an in-depth knowledge of social media marketing strategies.
 Much of her recent work within the animal welfare field has included innovative campaign strategies and production for large scale projects such as Breaking Bias for HSUS Expo 2019, Stop Puppy Mills Video campaign, Petstablished, Let’s Fix This, HSUS’ Spayathon, and HSUS’ Adopter’s Welcome toolkit.

 Our Board of Directors

 Dr. Michael J Blackwell, DVM, MPH

 Director, Program for Pet Health Equity, University of Tennessee

 A life of public service is what exemplifies Dr. Michael Blackwell.
 Like his father, he earned a doctor of veterinary medicine degree from Tuskegee University.
 He also earned a Master of Public Health degree from Loma Linda University.
 Dr. Blackwell’s career has been anything but traditional.
 He currently serves as the Director of the Program for Pet Health Equity, College of Social Work, University of Tennessee, Knoxville.
 His mission is to improve access to veterinary care, especially for families with limited means.
 He chairs the Access to Veterinary Care Coalition.